-In the future work, we plan to further extend EventKG to include additional sources (e.g. news articles).
-We would also like to explore timeline generation including further contexts, e.g. language-specific timelines.
+In the future work, we plan to further extend EventKG to include additional sources.
+We would also like to explore the development of further methods and applications using EventKG.

 Acknowledgements

 This work was partially funded by the ERC ("ALEXAN-DRIA", 339233), the BMBF ("Data4UrbanMobility", 02K15A040) and H2020-MSCA-ITN-2018-812997 "Cleopatra".